Trust & Forgiveness

 Customer: That’s too many hours.
 You did a similar MOC #2 for half that amount.
 Why do you need more?
 [Attack]

-Contractor: It’s more complex because the “as-is” drawings given to us were wrong.
+Contractor: It’s more complex because the “as-is” drawings you gave us were wrong.
 [Defend]

 Customer: If that were true, it certainly should not take twice as many hours!
 [Attack]